Hakan Çinemre

-Hakan Çinemre (born 14 February 1994), is a Turkish professional football player who plays as a centre back for TFF Second League club Arnavutköy Belediyespor.
+Hakan Çinemre (born 14 February 1994), is a Turkish professional football player who plays as a centre back for TFF 1.
+Lig club Hatayspor.

 Professional career

 A youth academy product of Fenerbahçe, Hakan mostly played on loan with various second division Turkish teams.
 On 7 September 2013, he joined Bucaspor on loan.
 On 27 January 2015, he joined Adana Demirspor on loan, for the rest of the 2014–15 season.
 He was loaned again, for the remainder of the 2015–16 season to Gaziantepspor.
 While there, he made his professional debut in the Süper Lig, in a 1–0 loss to Akhisar Belediyespor on 14 February 2016.

 Hakan transferred to Göztepe on 25 July 2017.
 On 16 January 2020, Çinemre joined Adanaspor on loan, until the end of the season.
 In October 2020, Adanaspor announced that Hakan had joined permanently, signing a two-year contract.

 Hakan joined Denizlispor on 30 August 2021, signing a two-year contract.

-In 30 july 2023, Cinemre joined Arnavutköy Belediyespor.
+On 30 July 2023, Cinemre joined Arnavutköy Belediyespor.